jrfnl/WP-exclude-pages-plugin/readme.txt

 == Changelog ==

+= v2.0beta2 2013/06/14 by [earnjam]() and [Jrf, Advies en zo](http://adviesenzo.nl/) =
+* ENHANCEMENT: Added support for all hierarchical post types - Displays exclude meta box on any hierarchical post type
+* BUGFIX: Patch for bug where exclude status doesn't save
+* FIX: Improvements to ep_update_exclusions() - Added code to prevent saving on auto-save, a check to be sure the, person updating the value has the rights to do so, and a check to prevent saving the post revision IDs to the excluded pages array.
+* ENHANCEMENT: Added upgrade routine which will remove revision IDs from the option array.
+This will cut the size of the excluded pages array by at least 50%.
+* ENHANCEMENT: added minified js file which respects SCRIPT_DEBUG setting

 = v2.0beta 2013/03/08 by [Jrf, Advies en zo](http://adviesenzo.nl/) =
 * ENHANCEMENT: The plugin will now add a column to your pages overview page which will indicate the exclusion status of a page